 Q: How does Studio determine the final sample rate when combining 24 kHz and 48 kHz files?

-A: The combined file will use 48 kHz, the highest sample rate currently supported.
+A: The combined file uses 48 kHz, the highest supported sample rate.